 - Every redirect uses the HTTP status codes for permanent redirects (301 ideally instead of temporary redirects (302 or 307)

-The following tips from Google also form best practices when switching to HTTPS:
+The following tips provided by Google also shed light on the best practices for HTTPS:

 - Use 2048-bit key certificates

-- Use relative URLs for resources that reside on the same secure domain – this prevents common referencing errors such as “CSS missing”.
+- Use relative URLs for resources that reside on the same secure domain – this ensures you won’t encounter any common referencing mistakes like “CSS missing”.

 - Use protocol relative URLs for all other domains